 Results of a PC 4573 Conviction in California

 Probation violations are very serious in the state of California.
 Violating probation can lead to time in jail or prison.
-Learn more about how to fight a probation violation with the team at the Simmrin Law Group, as well as your possible legal defenses to this charge.
-Call us today at (310) 997-4688.
+Learn more about how to fight a probation violation, as well as your possible legal defenses to this charge, with the team at the Simmrin Law Group.

-Legal Defenses for Bringing Narcotics into a Jail or Prison
+Legal Defenses Against a Charge of Bringing Drugs Into a Jail or Prison

-You Had the Proper Authorization to Bring in the Narcotics
+You Had the Proper Authorization to Bring in the Drugs

 Say you are working in a medical facility at a jail.
 You may have permission to bring in pain medication for appropriate use.
 If someone mistook you for someone else, you may be able to fight a PC 4573 charge.

-You Did Not Know You Were Bringing in Narcotics
+You did Not Know You Were Bringing in Drugs

-You should only face PC 4573 charges if you knowingly brought narcotics into a jail or prison.
-You must have acted with the intent to be convicted.
-If someone planted narcotics on your person, you may be able to avoid conviction.
+You should only face PC 4573 charges if you knowingly bring drugs into a jail or prison.
+You must have acted with intent to be convicted of this crime.
+If someone planted drugs on your person, you may be able to avoid conviction.
 Inform your lawyer if you are in this situation.

-You Did Not Bring Narcotics into a Jail or Prison
+You Did Not Bring Drugs Into a Jail or Prison

 You should only face PC 4573 charges if you brought a controlled substance into a correctional facility.
 Your lawyer could help you show that you brought a non-regulated substance into a jail or prison.